Keirua/silex-bootstrap/README.md

 2) Download the latest version of the source code and of its dependencies :

+	php composer.phar create-project keirua/silex-bootstrap YourProject/
+where YourProject/ is the directory of your future project.

 Done !
 You can now start hacking into src/app.php.